ICMAT 2025

 Yuxin Liu (NUS, Singapore)

-Guo Zhan Lum (NTU)
+Guo Zhan Lum (NTU, Singapore)

-Bob Schroeder (UCL, United Kingdom)
+(UCL, United Kingdom)

-Jiaobing Tu (U. Washington)
+Jiaobing Tu (U. Washington, United States)

-Jianpu Wang (Changzhou University)
+Jianpu Wang (Changzhou University, China)

-Sihong Wang (University of Chicago)
+Sihong Wang (University of Chicago, United States)

 Nobuhiro Yanai (Kyushu University, Japan)

-Seunghyup Yoo (KAIST)
+Seunghyup Yoo (KAIST, Korea)

-Ni Zhao (Chinese University of HK, Hong Kong)
+(Chinese University of HK, China)

-Xinting Zheng (IMRE, Singapore)
+Xinting Zheng

 Soft materials have emerged as a groundbreaking class of materials with transformative potential across a multitude of scientific and engineering disciplines.
 In recent years, there has been an explosive surge of interest and innovation in the realm of soft materials.
 These materials are characterized by their unique mechanical (flexibility and adaptability) and optoelectronic properties (efficiency and versatility), and they have revolutionised multiple industries.
 Soft materials encompass a broad spectrum, including organic molecules/complexes, elastomers, hydrogels, polymers, and composites, each offering distinct properties that render them invaluable for a wide range of applications.
 This symposium aims to delve into the frontiers of such soft materials and their diverse applications in the fields of robotics, optoelectronics, and stretchable devices, offering a detailed and comprehensive perspective on this burgeoning field.